Catania Cathedral: Exterior

 The current appearance of the cathedral dates from the work in 1711 of Gian Battista Vaccarini, who designed a new Baroque façade after the 1693 earthquake.
 It has three levels with Corinthian columns in granite, perhaps taken from the Roman Theatre of the city.
 All the orders are decorated with marble statues of Saint Agatha over the gate, Saint Euplius on the right and Saint Birillus on the left.
 The main door, in wood, has 32 sculpted plaques with episodes of the life and martyrdom of Saint Agatha, papal coats of arms and symbols of Christianity.

 The dome dates from 1802.
 The bell tower was originally erected in 1387, with a height of some 70 meters.
 In 1662 a clock was added, the structure reaching 90 meters.
 After the destruction of 1693 it was rebuilt, with the addition of a 7.5 t bell, the third largest in Italy after those in St. Peter's Basilica and in Milan Cathedral.

 The parvise is accessed through a marble façade culminating in a wrought iron .... decorated with 10 bronze statues of saints.
-The parvise is separated from the cathedral square by a balustrade in white stone, featuring five large statues of saints in Carrara marble.
+The parvise is separated from the cathedral square by a balustrade in white stone, featuring five large statues of saints by Carlo Nicoli in Carrara marble.